hashicorp/terraform/website/docs/language/values/variables.html.md

 -> This feature was introduced in Terraform v1.1.0.

-The `nullable` argument in a variable block controls whether the module caller may assign the value `null` to the variable:
+The `nullable` argument in a variable block controls whether the module caller may assign the value `null` to the variable.

 ```
 variable "example" {